-Proprotein convertase subtilisin/

-kexin type 9 ("PCSK9")

-an enzyme that has medical significance because it functions in cholesterol homeostasis.
+Proprotein convertase subtilisin/ kexin type 9 ("PCSK9") an enzyme that has medical significance because it functions in cholesterol homeostasis.
 PCSK9 binds to a domain of the LDL receptor, inducing degradation.
-Reduced levels of the LDL receptor result in decreased metabolism of LDL, and thus increased LDL levels, a known risk factor for CVD components to allow for new protein synthesis.
-Viruses use various proteases to reproduce their protein components as part of their replication process the lungs, and back to the heart).
+Reduced levels of the LDL receptor result in decreased metabolism of LDL, and thus increased LDL levels, a the lungs, and back to the heart).
 Elevated pulmonary vascular resistance is a characteristic of